Exploring wind direction and SO2 concentration by circular-linear density estimation: Background

-The representation of a circular--linear density in (\ref{circular_linear_copula}) enables the construction of new families of circular--linear distributions.
-From Corollary 3.2.5. in \cite{Nelsen2006}, a new family of circular--linear copulas with quadratic section (QS copula) in the linear component can be constructed.
+The representation of a circular-linear density in (\ref{copcirlin:circular_linear_copula}) enables the construction of new families of circular-linear distributions.
+From Corollary 3.2.5. in \cite{Nelsen2006}, a new family of circular-linear copulas with quadratic section (QS copula) in the linear component can be constructed.
 The copula densities in this family are given by

 The QS copula family is parametrized by $\alpha$, which accounts for the deviation from the independence copula corresponding to $\alpha=0$.
-Figure \ref{copula_examples} (middle plot) shows the wavy surface corresponding to $\alpha=(2\pi)^{-1}$.
-The position of the three modes in the density, centred along $u=0$, $u=0.5$ and $u=1$, as well as their concentration, is controlled by the value of $\alpha$.
+Figure \ref{copcirlin:copula_examples} (middle plot) shows the wavy surface corresponding to $\alpha=(2\pi)^{-1}$.
+The position of the three modes in the density, centred along $u=0$, $u=0.5$ and $u=1$, as well as their concentration, is controlled by the value of $\alpha$. \\

 A possible way to derive new copulas is through mixtures of other copulas (see \cite{Nelsen2006}).
-Thus, for any copula $\tilde c(\cdot,\cdot)$, the mixture
+Thus, for any copula $\tilde c$, the mixture